Miraj: Yadavas and Bahmanis (1216 to 1347)

 In 1216, Miraj, along with other Shilahara territory, was conquered by the Yadavas of Devagiri.
 In 1318, the Bahmanis gained control.
 The historian Tazkirat-ul-Mulk reported that Hasan Gangu, the founder of the Bahmani dynasty, was in the employ of the Shaikh Muhammad Junaidi at Gangi near Miraj.
 Hasan found a treasure with which he raised an army, and marched on Miraj.
 He defeated and imprisoned Rani Durgavati, the subedar of Miraj, and captured the town's fort.
 At the behest of Shaikh Muhammad, the name of the town was changed to Mubarakabad in 1347 (748 AH).
 In 1395, the Bahmanis conquered Miraj.
 Between 1391 and 1403, Miraj was affected by the Durga Devi famine.
 From 1423, Malik Imad Ul Mulk ruled Miraj.
 1494 was the year of Bahadur Khan Gilani's rebellion.
 For two months in 1660, Shivaji and Adilshah battled for control of Miraj.

-Fortress

-The builder of Miraj fort is unknown.
-It probably predates the Bahmani sultans, although they may have repaired it and increased its fortifications.
-They used the fort as a base for military expeditions against South Konkan and Goa.
-Firishta mentions the fort in an account of Gilani's rebellion in 1494, which was quelled by Sultan Muhammad II (1452–1515).
-Muhammad II took the fort from its governor, Buna Naik, who acquiesced to the new ruler.
-Gilani's troops were offered the option of joining Muhammad's army and being treated with leniency or leaving.
-About 2000 soldiers left the fort to join Gilani's rebel forces.

-The fortress's main entrance was a massive gate towering at 9 m, but it has been destroyed.